*If you would like to be added to the Agapanthus Blue Shrub wait list please send us a message via our chat or email*

 This Agapanthus blue beauty is known for its prominent production of lush blue blooms that emerge above its green foliage in late spring!

-Although its common name is “Lily of the Nile”, the Agapanthus originates at the southern most part of Africa, South Africa.
+Although its common name is “Agapanthus Lily of the Nile”, the blue Agapanthus plant originates in the southernmost part of Africa, South Africa.
+This is where its botanical name, Agapanthus africanus blue comes from.
 Lilies were brought to Europe early on by traders who picked them up while replenishing supplies at the Cape.

 Shop Blue Agapanthus for sale.